Market Update for November 22nd

 –

-It’s week nine of our second quarter.
-Be sure to stop by the market to update your card to collect visits to qualify for our next drawing on December 6th (the drawing resets every three months).
+It’s week twelve of our second quarter.
+Be sure to stop by the market to update your card to collect visits to qualify for our next drawing on January 3.
+We added a few weeks to make up for the days the market is closed in November and December.

 It’s also Bag Week for shoppers who check in for the fifth time this quarter!